w3c/wai-policies-prototype/_policies/norway.md

     url:
       "no": https://lovdata.no/dokument/SF/forskrift/2013-06-21-732
     updated: 2013
+    wcagver: WCAG 2.0 derivative
-    wcagver: WCAG 2.0, WCAG 2.0 levels A and AA, with the exception of success criteria 1.2.3, 1.2.4 and 1.2.5.
+    wcagver_comment: "WCAG 2.0, WCAG 2.0 levels A and AA, with the exception of success criteria 1.2.3, 1.2.4 and 1.2.5."
     enactdate: 2013
     type: law, Non-discrimination law,
     ministries: